-On October 29, 2018 we announced the signing of a term sheet to provide up to 215 megawatts (MW) of renewable hydroelectricity to Saskatchewan beginning in 2022 for up to 30 years.
+In 2020, we signed an agreement with SaskPower to provide up to 215 MW of renewable hydroelectric power to Saskatchewan each year, beginning in 2022 and continuing for up to 30 years.
 The new sale will bring long-term benefits to electricity customers in both provinces.
-This is the largest of three recent major power deals between the two provinces.
-By 2022, Manitoba Hydro will be supplying up to 315 MW of hydroelectricity to Saskatchewan.
+This is the largest of 3 recent major power deals between the 2 provinces.
+By 2022, Manitoba Hydro will be supplying up to 315 MW of renewable hydroelectric power to Saskatchewan each year.

 Wisconsin Public Service